 This Shkembe Chorba recipe will show you one of those dishes that taste really good but it’s better not to know what it’s made of.
 Shkembe Chorba literally translates to tripe soup in English.
 In case you’re not familiar with the term, trip refers to the thick lining of the stomach of a cow.
 If you can get past this, you’ll discover that this dish actually doesn’t taste bad.
-It’s a dish that’s served warm, seasoned with vinegar, garlic, and spicy red pepper powder and traditionally consumed with warm bread and either a shot of rakija or a beer.
+It’s a dish that’s served warm, seasoned with vinegar, garlic, and spicy red pepper powder and traditionally consumed with warm bread (or kifli) and either a shot of rakija or a beer.

 But before we get to the actual recipe, you might be wondering about the origin of the shkembe chorba recipe; you’re probably wondering how something seemingly disgusting became such a popular meal and who even thought of eating trip in the first place.